C4A is an acronym of Care4Animals, and is a play on the 4 fatty acids that are used in this unique product.

 1. C4A-D is a powder with 70% concentration of active ingredients, on a silica base.
 It is available in 25kg bags.

-How does C4A perform against classical antibiotics?
+How do the short and medium chain fatty acids in C4A perform against classical antibiotics?